simon-gardier/image-encryption/README.md

 Tool to encrypt/decrypt images of type PNM (PBM · PGM · PPM).
 The encryption is done using LFSR techniques (XOR encryption).<br>
 See : https://en.wikipedia.org/wiki/Linear-feedback_shift_register
 This project was made in the context of the "Complement to programming" course (INFO0947) given by Pr.
-Donnet
+Donnet at University of Liège.

 Main points of this project :